JolietCyborgs4241/cyborg_sensing/README.md

 * Orientation to other objects and general playfield

 With this information, the robot has the potential to be able to perform non-trivial high-level tasks without human intervention.
-This is a continous process often refered to as an "**OODA loop*:
+This is a continous process sometimes refered to as an "*OODA loop*":

 * **O** - Observe (what is around the robot?)